ben3636/wiper-no-wiping/README.md

    * These servers may be used for C2 or component download
       * If it's the second item, it may be possible to stop it from downloading additional components needed to detonate (here's hoping)

+* **Registry Modifications (registry-keys.md)**
+   * This is a list of registry keys the malware is known to modify/create throughout the attack cycle

+* **File Activity (file-activity.md)**
+   * This is a list of the files the malware is known to create/modify throughout the attack cycle

 ## Central Document (Migrating Entirely to this Repo Soon)
 https://docs.google.com/document/d/1KK2hCH9WmwACVup7VTIAYEgVzGcZsaqUlx0J_IFtmt0/edit?usp=sharing